mirage/mirage/INSTALL.md

 Build a Xen kernel:

-    mir-xen sleep.bin
+    mir-xen sleep.xen

-output will be in `_build/sleep.bin`, and you can boot it up in Xen with a config file like:
+output will be in `_build/sleep.{bin,xen}`, and you can boot it up in Xen with a config file like:

     $ cat > sleep.cfg
     name="sleep"